alphagov/notifications-python-client/README.md

 #### `reference`

-An optional identifier you generate if you don’t want to use Notify’s `id`.
+An optional identifier you generate.
+The `reference` can be used as a unique reference for the notification.
+Because Notify does not require this reference to be unique you could also use this reference to identify a batch or group of notifications.

+You can omit this argument if you do not require a reference for the notification.

 #### `personalisation`